-More than once did Elizabeth, in her ramble within the park, unexpectedly meet Mr. Darcy.
-She felt all the perverseness of the mischance that should bring him where no one else was brought, and, to prevent its ever happening again, took care to inform him at first that it was a favourite haunt of hers.
+MORE than once did Elizabeth, in her ramble within the park, unexpectedly meet Mr. Darcy.
+She felt all the perverseness of the mischance that should bring him where no one else was brought; and, to prevent its ever happening again, took care to inform him, at first, that it was a favourite haunt of hers.
 How it could occur a second time, therefore, was very odd!
-Yet it did, and even a third.
-It seemed like wilful ill-nature, or a voluntary penance, for on these occasions it was not merely a few formal inquiries and an awkward pause and then away, but he actually thought it necessary to turn back and walk with her.
-He never said a great deal, nor did she give herself the trouble of talking or of listening much; but it struck her in the course of their third rencontre that he was asking some odd unconnected questions-about her pleasure in being at Hunsford, her love of solitary walks, and her opinion of Mr. and Mrs. Collins's happiness; and that in speaking of Rosings and her not perfectly understanding the house, he seemed to expect that whenever she came into Kent again she would be staying there too.
+Yet it did, and even the third.
+It seemed like wilful ill-nature, or a voluntary penance; for on these occasions it was not merely a few formal inquiries and an awkward pause and then away, but he actually thought it necessary to turn back and walk with her.
+He never said a great deal, nor did she give herself the trouble of talking or of listening much; but it struck her in the course of their third encounter that he was asking some odd unconnected questions-about her pleasure in being at Hunsford, her love of solitary walks, and her opinion of Mr. and Mrs. Collins's happiness; and that in speaking of Rosings, and her not perfectly understanding the house, he seemed to expect that whenever she came into Kent again she would be staying there too.
 His words seemed to imply it.
 Could he have Colonel Fitzwilliam in his thoughts?
-She supposed, if he meant anything, he must mean an allusion to what might arise in that guarter.
-It distressed her a little, and she was guite glad to find herself at the gate in the pales opposite the Parsonage.
+She supposed, if he meant anything, he must mean an allusion to what might arise in that quarter.
+It distressed her a little, and she was quite glad to find herself at the gate in the pales opposite the Parsonage.

-She was engaged one day as she walked, in perusing Jane's last letter, and dwelling on some passages which proved that Jane had not written in spirits, when, instead of being again surprised by Mr. Darcy, she saw on looking up that Colonel Fitzwilliam was meeting her.
-Putting away the letter immediately and forcing a smile, she said:
+She was engaged one day, as she walked, in re-perusing Jane's last letter, and dwelling on some passages which proved that Jane had not written in spirits, when, instead of being again surprised by Mr. Darcy, she saw, on looking up, that Colonel Fitzwilliam was meeting her.
+Putting away the letter immediately, and forcing a smile, she said,- do every year, and intended to close it with a call at the Parsonage.
+Are you going much farther?"